Ezekiel0108/linuxconfigs/README.md

 # My linux config files

 > [!WARNING]
 > This is very much a work in progress.
+Check out the TODO section for updates :).
 >
 > If you have any feedback please do let me know.